-In this work, we report the discovery of a transitional object, bridging normal AGNs and LRDs, embedded in a galaxy system nicknamed \textit{The Stingray} at $z_{\mathrm{spec}}=5.12$.
-This group contains what we named a transitional LRD (tLRD), a Balmer break galaxy (BBG), and a star-forming satellite.
-They all show signs of coordinated star formation histories (SFHs), resembling the Building Blocks System (BBS; Asada et al. in prep).
+In this work, we report the discovery of a possible transitional object bridging normal AGNs and LRDs, embedded in a galaxy system nicknamed The Stingray at $z_{\mathrm{spec}}=5.12$.
+This group contains a potential transitional LRD (tLRD), a Balmer break galaxy (BBG), and a star-forming satellite.
+All three sources show signs of coordinated star formation histories (SFHs), resembling the building blocks system (BBS; Asada et al. in prep).
 In such systems, stellar mass ($M_\star$) growth can be dramatically enhanced by interaction-triggered bursts of star formation.

-Throughout this work we assume $\Omega_\mathrm{M,0}=0.3$, $\Omega_{\Lambda,0}=0.7$, and H$_0=70$ km s$^{-1}$ Mpc$^{-1}$.
-In this cosmology, the Universe is 1.145 Gyr old at $z=5.12$, with 1\arcsec\, being equivalent to 6.3 kpc.
+Throughout this work, we assume $\Omega_\mathrm{M,0}=0.3$, $\Omega_{\Lambda,0}=0.7$, and H$_0=70$ km s$^{-1}$ Mpc$^{-1}$.
+In this cosmology, the Universe is 1.145 Gyr old at $z=5.12$, with 1\arcsec\, corresponding to 6.3 kpc.
 We use AB magnitudes \citep{Oke1983} and all $M_\star$ and star formation rate (SFR) estimates assume a \citet{Chabrier2003} initial mass function (IMF).